Micron Technology

 Acquisition in 2014

-Pico Computing, Inc. specializes in designing and developing hardware accelerator platforms that utilize field programmable gate array (FPGA) technologies.
-The company offers a range of products including M-series modules for high-performance computing, E-series small form factor cards, EX-series backplanes, and SC-5 superclusters.
-Its hardware solutions are applicable in various sectors such as cryptography, networking, signal processing, bioinformatics, and scientific computing.
-Additionally, Pico Computing provides custom hardware design engineering services tailored for industries such as defense, aerospace, finance, and embedded computing.
-Founded in 2004 and headquartered in Seattle, Washington, the company focuses on delivering innovative solutions for military, national security, and high-performance computing applications.
-As of early 2015, Pico Computing operates as a subsidiary of Micron Technology, Inc.
+Pico Computing, Inc. is a company that specializes in designing and developing hardware accelerator platforms utilizing field programmable gate array (FPGA) technologies.
+Founded in 2004 and based in Seattle, Washington, Pico offers a range of products including M-series modules for high performance computing, E-series small form factor cards, EX-series backplanes, and SC-5 superclusters.
+Their hardware is employed across various sectors such as cryptography, networking, signal processing, bioinformatics, and scientific computing, making it suitable for embedded systems as well as military and national security applications.
+In addition to its product offerings, Pico provides custom hardware design engineering services tailored to industries including defense, aerospace, finance, and industrial computing.

 Rexchip Electronics